Vlad-Radz/distributed_pong/README.md

 and make a useful tutorial for others about distributed systems and how to build them in Python.

 My plan:
-- Fix the bugs - make the game run;
+- Fix the bugs;
 - Decide whether all data except own moves of a player should come centralized (from a server), or P2P (also using consensus finding to determine, who starts the game);
 - Check diff. modes in RabbitMQ and demonstrate pros and cons of each;
 - Build abstraction from implementation of communication between players - can be P2P or via dispatcher, using message broker or another technology.
-Use DDD and ports & adapters design pattern;
+Use DDD and ports & adapters design pattern, abstract base classes;
 - Try diff. implementation of communication: websockets, socket.io, ...;
-- Fix communication between containers & enable GUI app running inside.
+- Try to run in Docker containers: gix communication between containers & enable GUI app running inside (is not so easy).
 Check diff. networking possibilities.